amalgam8/amalgam8/apps/helloworld/README.md

 # Amalgam8 helloworld sample

-The helloworld sample starts two versions of a helloworld microservice, to demonstrate how Amalgam8 can be used to split the incoming traffic between the two versions.
+The helloworld sample starts two versions of a helloworld microservice, to demonstrate how Amalgam8 can be used to split incoming traffic between the two versions.
 You can define the proportion of traffic to each microservice as a percentage.

 Before you begin, follow the environment set up instructions at https://github.com/amalgam8/examples/blob/master/README.md